georglauterbach/uncore/documentation/content/testing.md

 ## Integration Tests

 Integration tests reside under `code/uncore/tests/`.
 They test bigger parts of the whole kernel to make sure all parts work together nicely.
-Some integration tests do not use a [test harness][cargo-tests].
+Some integration tests do not use a [test harness](https://doc.rust-lang.org/cargo/commands/cargo-test.html).

 To run unit tests, use `cargo run -- i-test`.